Testimonies

 Kateryna, 15 years old, from Trostyanets who participated in the Transplanted classes in Gennevilliers in February 2023

 I’m impressed by French culture.
 I’m very appealed to France’s architecture and landscapes, but I’m even more impressed by its History.
-Dunkirk has lived through the war, the occupation, and now peace has returned.
+Dunkerque has lived through the war, the occupation, and now peace has returned.
 These moments away from violence remind us that a new horizon is possible, some of my friends had forgotten that.

 Nestor, 16 years old, from Bucha, who participated in a respite stay in Dunkerque in February 2023.